apache/pekko-management/docs/src/main/paradox/healthchecks.md

 @@snip [reference.conf](/management-cluster-http/src/main/resources/reference.conf)  { #health }

-## Hosting health checks as an Pekko Management Route
+## Hosting health checks as a Pekko Management Route

 Health checks can be hosted via the Pekko management HTTP server.
 The `pekko.management.HealthCheckRoutes` is enabled by default as a Pekko management route provider.